Step-by-step, here are the products you need to care for your natural hair as you grow that awesome afro.

 For this look, all you’ll need is a comb and some shine spray.
 After you’ve washed and dried your hair, use the comb to make a part on the far left or right side of your head.
 Once your hair is parted, fluff each side for maximum volume and spray with shine spray.

-For most curly girls, the thought of combing or brushing their already dried curls is enough to give them nightmares, but trust us on this one.
-While your defined curls are breathtaking, an undefined afro takes full advantage of your hair’s length and volume, because, who doesn’t love big hair.
+For most curly girls, the thought of combing or brushing their already dried curls is enough to give them nightmares but trust us on this one.
+This is one of those natural hairstyles that is a surefire winner for almost all occasions.
+While your defined curls are breathtaking, an undefined afro takes full advantage of your hair’s length and volume, because, who doesn’t love big hair?
+Depending on your final look, this style can frame your face ever so beautifully, even if you have naturally messy hair.

-For this look you’ll need a comb, a brush, a hair pick, a spray leave-in conditioner, a few hair clips.
-This style works best on day three or four hair, when your curls have already begun to become a little frizzy.
-To prevent tangles, part and clip your hair into a couple of sections and lightly mist with a spray leave-in conditioner to make sure your hair stays moisturized.
-Then softly begin to brush out your curls until your hair is fluffy and your curl pattern is barely visible.
+For this natural look you’ll need a comb, a brush, a hair pick, a spray leave-in conditioner, and a few hair clips.
+This style works best on day three or four hair when your curls have already begun to become a little frizzy.
+To prevent tangles, part and clip your hair into a couple of sections and lightly mist with a spray leave-in conditioner to make sure your hair stays moisturised.
+Then, softly begin to brush out your curls until your hair is fluffy and your curl pattern is barely visible.
 Continue this process section by section until you’ve completed your whole head.
 For a final touch, use a hair pick to give yourself volume at your roots.

 Oops, something went wrong!
 Please try again later...